Guide to Appeals

 Twenty (20) working days

-What should I do if I have missed the academic appeals deadline?
+What should I do if I have missed the appeals deadline?

 • Seek an extension before the due date by emailing academicappeals@mq.edu.au outlining these areas: